uo-ec607/lectures/08-regression/08-regression.md

 ## 2  0.8111055 57    mass
 ```

 **estimatr** also supports (robust) instrumental variable regression and clustered standard errors.
-I'll return to these issues in the relevant sections below, but here's a quick example of the latter just to illustrate:
+I'm actually going to hold off discussing these issues until we get to the relevant sections below.
+But here's a quick example of the latter just to illustrate:

 ```r